 Here is my curriculum vitae.

 The CV above has more details on research projects I have been on, this page mostly serves to give links to materials or videos of my research.
+Here is my dissertation, titled Culture and Context: How Frames of Teaching and of Learning Mathematics Form and Change for Graduate Student Instructors.

 Research Journey